LoopKit/loopdocs/docs/loop-3/add-cgm.md

 #### Troubleshooting

-If you are having trouble with connecting to the Eversense, try these steps.
+If you are having trouble with connecting to the Eversense, try these steps, one at a time.

 * Make sure the official Eversense app is not connected to the Transmitter
-* In your phone settings, find the Transmitter name and forget that device
+* In your phone settings under Bluetooth, find the Transmitter name and forget that device
 * Reboot your phone

 #### Important Information